The functionalities of DMX can be extended through plugins. Below you find an overview.

 Overview of Plugins¶

 There is a variety of existing plugins.
 Some of them are Free Software (see the table below).
 Some freely available plugins can already be found in our download section, the others will follow soon.
 Their source code is available in our the plugin repositories.
-The installation of plugins is explained in our Admin Documentation.
+The installation of plugins is explained in our Admin Guide.

 Some plugins are licensed under a proprietary license and can be purchased from us.